usnistgov/ARIAC/wiki/documentation/configuration_files.md

   time_limit: -1
 ```

-The `options:` field is used for optional parameters.
+The `options` field is used for optional parameters.

 - `insert_models_over_bins` allows models in bins to spawn in the workcell.
 - `insert_models_over_stations` allows to start the trial with briefcases partially filled with some parts.
 Competitors will need to complete the briefcases with missing parts for the ventilators.